You only need attendance records?

-New!
 Yes, provided your child does not change grade levels.
 You must send us your attendance record and re-enroll with each grade level placement.
 You are welcome to send us your attendance more often.
 We have parents that send it to us monthly, quarterly, and biannually.
 Just keep one record (per child) and update it throughout the school year.

 Why do we need to log both hours and days?

 Private school students must maintain regular attendance as defined in Florida Rule 6A-1.09512 to be deemed in compliance with Florida's compulsory attendance laws.
 Recording both hours and days of attendance specifically documents that your child is meeting the state's requirements.

 Sometimes we school in the morning, sometimes later in the day.
 Do we need to keep track of the specific times our children are in school?